 WLAN Universal Windows driver model

-WDI (WLAN Device Driver Interface) is the new Universal Windows driver model for Windows 10.
+WDI (WLAN Device Driver Interface) is a Universal Windows driver model released in Windows 10.
 WLAN device manufacturers can write a single WDI miniport driver that runs on all device platforms, and requires less code than the previous native WLAN driver model.
 All new WLAN features introduced in Windows 10 require WDI-based drivers.

 Vendor-supplied native WLAN drivers continue to work in Windows 10, but functionality is limited to the version of Windows for which they were developed.